fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How and why the record syntax is used?
     How to extract a value from one of the fields of the corresponding ADT?
   * What is recursive data structure?
 Can you give some examples?
+* Immutable data:
   * What is immutable data?
-    Which data in Haskell is immutable?
+  * Which data in Haskell is immutable?
 Example of an immutable data structure.
+  * How can you work with immutable data structures?
+What can you do if you need to update this data structure?
 * What is `newtype` declaration?
 Why does it exist?
 What are its constraints and properties?
 * Polymorphic types:
   * What are polymorphic types and polymorphic functions?